ocaml/ocaml.org/data/tutorials/platform/op_02_roadmap.md

     (targets native windows android)))
 ```

-This will make Dune generate targets for the current system, Windows, and
+This makes Dune generate targets for the current system, Windows, and Android.
-Android.

 Users can also use `dune build -x <target>` to generate the targets for a
 specific target.